SteveBarnett/human-centred/air.md

     - What happens to the humans?
 - Take a craftsperson approach to choosing to use AI (and tool selection in general)
     - Use when the positive impacts on the core factors (of success and happiness) outweigh the negative impacts
+    - Everything creates some problems
 - Check if the iron triangle still applies.
 Fast, cheap, good: pick two.
     - If it looks like all three, look more closely to see the hidden cost or lower quality.
+- Start with low-fidelity, not the high-fidelity that AI gives us
+    - It distracts us by presuming the conceptual and operational decisions have been made and are fixed

 ### Don't use AI at all